glurp/DDS-Checklist/README.md

 Fell free to append your knowledge here (PR or issue).

-### General Checklist

-This chapter should work for any os/language/version of application.
+### Know the UDP Port used

+UDP Ports number depend on domainId and participantId, and using Multicast or not:

+Participant ID is 0 for the first participant running on the host, 1 for the second (ddsspy, by exemple) 2 for the third (AdminTool) ...

+Max of 250/2=125 participants by host (for one domainId).

+Multicast:

+> portDiscovery =7400+ 250 * domainId + 2 * participantId
+>
+> portData= portDiscovery+1

+Unicast:

+>
+>
+> portDiscovery  = 7400 + 250 * domainId + 2* participantId + 10
+>
+> portData= portDiscovery+1

+You should see your application with netstat :

+> DomainId= 11 ==> base port number == 7400+10+250*11 ==> 10160
+>
+> netstat -anp | grep   :1016

+udp        0      0 0.0.0.0:10160           0.0.0.0:*                           21306/java
+udp        0      0 0.0.0.0:10161           0.0.0.0:*                           21306/java

+#### System checks

 1. ping each host with other
-2. check firewall(s) : if necessary, create rules for specific port UDP of DDS, which are link to your domainId and participantId (see end of this doc)
+2. check firewall(s) : if necessary, create rules for specific port UDP of DDS, which are link to your domainId and participantId (see ports numbers)
 3. traceroute (or tracert) : check if the route is the good way between the 2 hosts, use traceroute with UDP and ICMP (traceroute usage depends of os)
 4. ping with big packet : ``` ping -s 1500``` on linux, ``` ping -l 1500```  for windows
 5. check system time on each participant host, use ntp for synchronize all host !

+#### DDS installations checks

-6. nddsping at each side, each way , with the domainId you use  :
+1. nddsping at each side, each way , with the domainId you use  :

 > ``` nddsping -domaineId DD -peer other-ip  -publish ```
 > ``` nddsping -domaineId DD -peer other-ip -subscribe```
 >
 >
 >
-> When DDSPING is good, you are on the way :)
+> When DDSPING is good, you are on the way :), else, realy, check  yours firewalls...
 >
 >

 6. Check if your application DDS use the good IP interface (network card...) : tcpdump or netstat grep with PID of  nddsping process, see linux CL
-7. Check ddsspy : each side, run a publisher (nddsping), check nddsspy:
+7. Check ddsspy : each side, run a publisher (nddsping), and then check if nddsspy see the pingers:

 > ```nddsspy -domaindId DD  -peer other-ip  -printsample -typeWidth 40 -Verbosity 2```

+#### DDS Application check

 Now, DDS work with your domainID, tools like ddsping and ddsspy works, so check application level.

-Sorry but you must dispose of the tool "Admin console" at this point :
+Sorry but you must dispose of the tool "**Admin console**" at this point.

+* check topics data (samples) use ddsspy
+* check publish/subscribe visibility, and QOS Rox : Admin tool. (without admin tool, its becom difficult to diagnostic Rox issues, see listeners callback)

-1. Learn admin console : Check/play with a ddsping , ddsspy (adminconsole show all except sample data. ddspy show content of sample ( -printsample ) :
+1. Learn admin console : Check/play with a ddsping

+2. learn to interpret ddsspy :

    ```
    V time        data V     V IP publisher  V topic name    V typeinfo name
    1506532677.023221  D +M  0ACB4CCA        Mssss            PACK::INFOName

    idObjet: "EQP_VENT2"                          |
-   idInfo: 1002                                  | the sample data (no marks for grep :( )
+   idInfo: 1002                                  | the sample data
    timestamp: 1506532674649000                   |
    value: 47                                     |